 Step-5.
 Click Export to restore the SQL database files.

 The Final Words

 There can be many reasons for database corruption.
-In this blog, we have covered the most common SQL Server database corruption causes, errors and solutions.
+In this blog, we have covered the most common SQL database corruption causes, errors and solutions.
 Here we explained that you should never do if you have corrupted data.
-Regular backups are the best and most effective way to repair corrupt files.
+Regular backups are the best and most effective way to fix SQL Server database corruption issues.
 If you don’t have a recent backup of your database or the backup is corrupt, you can try the SQL database recovery tool.
 This is the expert-suggested solution to repair damaged MDF and NDF files with all objects.

 Frequently Asked Questions

 Use Recover SQL Database tool to fix all corruption issues without backup.

 To check if SQL database is corrupted, you can use this command: